krogersst/krogersst.github.io/resume.md

 - Emphasis on Cultural Anthropology

 #### Experience
+**Naturalist** [August 2021 - Present]
+_Watershed Stewardship Center at West Creek Reservation, Cleveland Metroparks, Parma, OH_
+- Develops and leads educational hikes and hands-on programs for a wide range of audiences focusing on native Ohio wildlife and local natural and cultural history
+- Designs and produces graphics and passive interpretive content

-**Curator** [December 2020 - Present]
+**Curator** [December 2020 - August 2021]
 _Bay Village Historical Society, Bay Village, OH_
-- Manages first inventory in two decades of entire Rose Hill Museum collection and catalogs each object in the museum's new collection database with all necessary metadata, images, and documentation
+- Managed first inventory in two decades of entire Rose Hill Museum collection and cataloged each object in the museum's new collection database with all necessary metadata, images, and documentation
-- Created a digitization and cataloging plan and workflow for the Rose Hill photograph collection and manages its implementation
+- Created a digitization and cataloging plan and workflow for the Rose Hill photograph collection and managed its implementation
-- Redesigns and installs Rose Hill exhibits following renovation efforts with an emphasis on refreshing decades old interpretative messaging and integrating new digital experiences
+- Redesigned and installed Rose Hill exhibits following renovation efforts with an emphasis on refreshing decades old interpretative messaging and integrating new digital experiences
+- Developed, researched, and wrote historical interpretive digital tour guide for [bayhistorical.com](bayhistorical.com)
-- Writes grant proposals to support on-going and new museum initiatives
+- Wrote grant proposals to support on-going and new museum initiatives

 **Guest Engagement Specialist** [March 2020 - Present] _Great Lakes Science Center, Cleveland, OH_